We can’t believe it has taken so long, but finally, the Balkans are starting to receive the type of attention it should as a tourist destination.

-Zagreb is Croatia’s stunning capital in the northern part of the country only 2.5 hours by train from Ljublijana.
+Zagreb is Croatia’s stunning capital in the northern part of the country, only 2.5 hours by train from Ljublijana.
 It is one of our favorite cities to walk around with its electrifying atmosphere and culture beaming from its walls.

 You will notice many more quirks about this city if you spend the afternoon galavanting around.
-I would argue it is the best way to spend your time in Zagreb not for the lack of things to do, but for pure intrigue.
+I would argue it is the best way to spend your time in Zagreb not for the lack of things to do but for pure intrigue.

-Check out the upper town of Gornji Grad with its cobblestoned streets and architecture which will send your head spinning.
+Check out the upper town of Gornji Grad with its cobblestoned streets and architecture, which will send your head spinning.

-Check out the thriving art scene which has turned dull walls into lively pieces of youth culture and made the city as pretty as ever.
+Check out the thriving art scene, which has turned dull walls into lively pieces of youth culture and made the city as pretty as ever.
 And don’t forget to check out the Museum of Broken Relationships (yes, it is a real thing)!

-No matter what is happening in Zagreb, it seems this place is always abuzz with something to keep you entertained — whether it is busy cafes, street performers around every corner, or parks with many young people participating in outdoor activities, there’s always something going on.
+No matter what is happening in Zagreb, it seems this place is always abuzz with something to keep you entertained.
+Whether it is busy cafes, street performers around every corner, or parks with many young people participating in outdoor activities, there’s always something going on.

 Zagreb’s Top Attraction: Advent in Zagreb

-When you return, check out all the action consuming Belgrade’s busiest street, Knez Mihailova, with all of its shopping, restaurants, and artisan shops.
+When you return, check out all the action-consuming Belgrade’s busiest street, Knez Mihailova, with all of its shopping, restaurants, and artisan shops.
 Be entertained by the street performers while sitting in front of a bustling cafe.

 It is by no means a beautiful place, but definitely worth a day of your time to witness the blend of communist-era architecture and art nouveau masterpieces.
-Afterward, catch a train or taxi to Novi Sad for an afternoon in a prettier side of Serbia.
+Afterward, catch a train or taxi to Novi Sad for an afternoon in the prettier side of Serbia.

 Belgrade’s Top Attraction: The Belgrade Fortress

-Hop in the overnight train and take it seven hours to the southwest to south-central Bosnia and Herzegovina where its capital, Sarajevo, is making a name for itself as a booming tourist city.
+Hop in the overnight train and take it seven hours to the southwest to south-central Bosnia and Herzegovina, where its capital, Sarajevo, is making a name for itself as a booming tourist city.